Networking in Business

 It's The Who Not The What

 You may have the greatest product or the most fabulous service to offer, but in terms of networking, people relate to people.
-It's real hard to have a relationship with someone you don't particularly like it's too much like hard work, and then it really does feel as though the whole process is quite mercenary.
+It's really hard to have a relationship with someone you don't particularly like it's too much like hard work, and then it really does feel as though the whole process is quite mercenary.

 So if it is indeed, you they buy, you need to have the confidence that you're worth it, you're worth the investment.